 Property-related income - consists primarily of rental income.
 Rental income from operating leases on properties owned by the fund is recognised on a straight-line basis over the term of the lease.
 Any lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
+Any lease incentives granted are recognised as in integra part of the total rental income, over the term of the lease.
 Contingent rents based on the future amount of a factor that changes other than with the passage of time, such as turnover rents, are only recognised when contractually due